-- 39. In consideration for the dismissal of the Action with prejudice and the releases provided in this Settlement Agreement, and as a result of the Action and Settlement, Niantic agrees to the following for three years following the Effective Date: - a) Niantic will agree to include language in substantially the following form in its Terms of Service applicable to U.S. players (currently at https://nianticlabs.com/terms/): - i) "You agree that all sales by us to you of Virtual Money and Virtual Goods are final and that we will not permit exchanges or refunds for any unused Virtual Money or Virtual Goods once the transaction has been made, unless otherwise required by law." - b) Niantic will, in processing any direct requests for refunds of PokéCoins: - i) For Apple and Samsung purchases, in its standard response redirecting users to Apple or Samsung, add language in substantially the following form: "Please note that app store refund policies may vary based on the location of user and the age of user, including legal minority, at the time of purchase, as may be required by applicable law." - ii) For Google Play Store purchases for which Niantic is permitted and does process limited numbers of direct refunds, in its standard response for U.S. users seeking additional information about the purchase, add language to prompt users to indicate whether the purchase of PokéCoins was made when the user was a minor without parental consent, except as prohibited by local law.
+- 39. In consideration for the dismissal of the Action with prejudice and the releases provided in this Settlement Agreement, and as a result of the Action and Settlement, Cognosphere agrees to the following for U.S. residents for three years following the effective date: - a) Cognosphere will agree to include language in substantially the following form in its Terms of Service applicable to U.S. players (currently at https://genshin.hoyoverse.com/en/company/terms): - i) "You acknowledge and agree that you are not entitled to a refund for any Virtual Currency, except as otherwise required by applicable law." - b) Cognosphere will, in processing any direct requests for refunds of in-game purchases: - i) For platforms that process refund requests independently from Cognosphere (e.g., Apple App Store, Google Play Store, PlayStation Store), in its standard response redirecting users to those platforms, add language in substantially the following form: "Please note that store refund policies may vary based on the location of user and the age of user, including legal minority, at the time of purchase, as may be required by applicable law," provided, however, that Cognosphere may include other language as well while redirecting users to those platforms.